What’s keeping you awake? your guide to better sleep during the COVID-19 crisis

 - Too much fluid intake

-Sleep is crucial in these times.
-Another study of 300 people living in Wuhan and surrounding cities at the end of January and the beginning of February 2020 found those with higher quality sleep patterns reported fewer post-traumatic stress symptoms.
+Sleep is crucial, especially during periods of high pressure and stress.
+Another study of 300 people living in Wuhan and surrounding cities at the end of January and beginning of February 2020 found those with higher quality sleep patterns reported fewer post-traumatic stress symptoms.

 Practical and emotional support from employers and those around you is an important factor; studies have shown that staff need high levels of social support to improve self-efficacy and sleep quality, reducing levels of anxiety and stress.

 A Chinese study looking at the mental health of healthcare staff treating patients exposed to COVID-19 found that 34% of the 1,257 respondents reported symptoms of insomnia, 45% symptoms of anxiety, 50% depression and 71% symptoms of distress.
 Overall, nurses, women and those working in Wuhan reported more severe mental health symptoms than fellow healthcare staff.

 Nurses who are having trouble sleeping should speak to their line manager in the first instance and seek medical advice if needed.

 In addition, adopting the following simple strategies while at work, and when you get home, can help improve your sleep.

 Review what you eat and drink – and when